cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 For now, the library is able to infer the return type based on the JSON schema for primitives (`string`, `number`, `integer`, `boolean` and `array` of these), but not for more complex structures like objects.

 Be aware **you are responsible the casted type (`User`) describes the same structure as the JSON schema**.
 For the same reason, the lib cannot check that.
-This is were the `typebox` solution shines: it ensures the match between the JSON Schema and the TypeScript type without having to write the code twice.
+This is where the `typebox` solution shines: it ensures the match between the JSON Schema and the TypeScript type without having to write the code twice.

 ## Validation when writing